hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/ordering/2-order_by.md

 ## Order By

-Just like last time, we will modify our SQL template to add a new `ORDER BY` clause, and delegate to a new function to generate the SQL for that new clause.
+Just like with the `WHERE` clause last time, we will modify our SQL template to add a new `ORDER BY` clause, and delegate to a new function to generate the SQL for that new clause.

 ```typescript
 const order_by_clause = request.query.order_by == null ? "" : `ORDER BY ${visit_order_by_elements(request.query.order_by.elements)}`;

 const sql = `SELECT ${fields.join(", ")} FROM ${request.collection} ${where_clause} ${order_by_clause} ${limit_clause} ${offset_clause}`;
 ```

-In this case, our new function is called `visit_order_by_elements`, and it breaks down the `order_by` property of the query request.
+In this case, our new helper function is called `visit_order_by_elements`, and it breaks down the `order_by` property of the query request.

 `visit_order_by_elements` processes a list of "order-by elements", each of which identifies an expression to order by, and a sort order - ascending or descending.